agude/agude.github.io/_books/the_tainted_cup.md

 unraveling the central mystery, while the other half comes from gradually uncovering and understanding the intricacies of the setting.

-{{ this_book }} pays homage to {{ wolfes }} {{ botns }}.[^botns] The first
+{{ this_book }} also pays homage to {{ wolfes }} {{ botns }}.[^botns] The
-chapter, with Dinios's arrival at the Haza manor, mirrors Severian's arrival at the citadel in the opening chapter of {{ torturer }}: an officer of the law with perfect memory arrives at a wall in the mist and finds his way barred by a gate; he is reluctantly let through and finds a body inside.
-Later in {{
+first chapter, with Dinios's arrival at the Haza manor, mirrors Severian's arrival at the citadel in the opening chapter of {{ torturer }}: an officer of the law with perfect memory arrives at a wall in the mist and finds his way barred by a gate; he is reluctantly let through and finds a body inside.
+Later in {{ this_book }}, we learn that there are immortal Conzulates who, just like
-this_book }}, we learn that there are immortal Conzulates who, just like {{
+{{ wolfes }} Megatherians, achieve immortality through constant growth.
-wolfes }} Megatherians, achieve immortality through constant growth.
 Moreover, the idea of "giant underwater monsters trying to destroy the Empire" applies to both the Megatherians and the Kaiju, although the Kaiju are more direct in their destructive actions.

 [^botns]:
     I feel like I'm in danger of succumbing to the traditional ailment of {{